Aliases for MAP3K5 Gene

 MAP3K5 (Mitogen-Activated Protein Kinase Kinase Kinase 5) is a Protein Coding gene.
-Diseases associated with MAP3K5 include Ischemia and Amphetamine Abuse.
-Among its related pathways are p38 MAPK Signaling Pathway (WikiPathways) and Akt Signaling.
+Diseases associated with MAP3K5 include Ischemia and Fatty Liver Disease.
+Among its related pathways are NGF Pathway and Integrin Pathway.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is MAP3K15.

 UniProtKB/Swiss-Prot Summary for MAP3K5 Gene